-1 On 25 February 2021 the Code was amended to introduce new requirements for the labelling of allergens in food, including requirements for how to declare allergens when they are present in a food for sale.
-Suppliers have until 25 February 2024 to change over to these new requirements.
+3 On 25 February 2021 new requirements for the labelling of allergens were introduced in the Code and suppliers have until 25 February 2024 to change over to these new requirements.
 If a food was packaged and labelled before 25 February 2024 and it complied with the previous allergen labelling requirements, then that food can remain on sale for another two years as long as it complies with the rest of the Code.

-Section 1.5.2-4 requires processing aids that are, or have as ingredients, foods produced using gene technology to be labelled 'genetically modified' in conjunction with the name of that food, where novel DNA and/or novel protein from the processing aid remains present in the final food.
-The requirement applies to foods for sale that consist of or have as an ingredient, food that is a genetically modified food2 (GM food).
-The requirements imposed by section 1.5.2-4 generally apply only to foods for retail sale and to foods sold to a caterer under subsection 1.2.1-8(1) and 1.2.1-9(3), and section 1.2.1-15 respectively.
+protein from the processing aid remains present in the final food.
+The requirement applies to foods for sale that consist of or have as an ingredient, food that is a genetically modified food4 (GM food).
+The requirements imposed by section 1.5.2-4 generally apply only to foods for retail sale and to foods sold to a caterer, under subsections 1.2.1-8(1) and 1.2.1-9(3), and section 1.2.1-15 respectively.

-1.3.4 International standards
+1.3.1 International standards